keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 * Performance monitoring
 * Feature flags, ramps, and A/B testing

-How might supporting these capabilities cause complexity appear in code?
+How might supporting these capabilities cause complexity to appear in code?

 * When a program starts, it may read configuration from the environment, a database, or files.
 Configuration may also be a continuous process at runtime, which may affect the entire architecture of the program.
 * Database queries are surrounded by code that handles exceptions and recovers from errors.
 Some languages encourage a hands-off approach to exception handling, leaving a minefield of potential errors.
 Rows returned by queries will have an unknown length, sort, and cardinality.